 The first step in understanding the situation that you may be facing is identifying it.
 This begins with your attorney.
 Meet with them to gain a better understanding of what you are being accused of and to formulate a strategy to show your innocence.

 This means avoiding getting angry.
 As difficult as it may be, the worst thing a guy can do if he is falsely accused of something is to get angry.
 If you do get angry, you are showing yourself as an aggressor and making your soon-to-be ex-spouse appear to be a victim of your emotional and aggressive behavior.
 This is not the narrative you want to be depicting during the divorce experience, especially when allegations are pending.

 These strategies can vary depending on the situation, the individuals involved, the extent of the allegations, and the laws of your state, but during this period of time, it is the attorney’s job to make sure that your testimony is more credible than the testimony of the soon-to-be ex-spouse, who has made the claim and filed for a protective order.

 They can do this through evidence.
-If there are witnesses, pictures, statements, messages, receipts, time-stamped emails, phone records, or anything that can negate the false claims being made.
+If there are witnesses, pictures, statements, messages, receipts, time-stamped emails, phone records, or anything that can negate the false claims being made, use them.
 Any and all information available to refute the allegations can be beneficial to producing an accurate timeline or series of events will not only help dismiss the false allegations of misconduct, but it will discredit your soon-to-be ex-spouse.